Building this site with Hugo and GitHub Pages

 Hugo local server

-Hugo allows you to launch a live-updating local instance of your site by navigating your terminal to your site’s repository and running:
+Something I appreciate about Hugo is how easy it is to launch a live-updating local instance of my site by navigating my terminal to my site’s repository and running:

 hugo server